 Job description software workflow

-Writing job descriptions is far easier with software platforms like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).
+Writing job descriptions with inclusive content is far easier with software platforms like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).

 Integration with an ATS like Workday or Greenhouse enables hiring teams to work collaboratively on job descriptions, easily post them back onto the ATS and then track their performance (without help from IT).
-With custom templates, your team has access to critical content (e.g., perks and diversity) that is easy to include (just drop them into any template) and always on-brand.
+With custom job description templates, your team has access to critical content (e.g., perks and diversity) that is easy to include (just drop them into any template) and always on-brand.

 Job description software enables you to manage content and speak with one voice across your organization.
 It keeps jobs organized and ready to edit so your hiring teams always know where to start.

 What job description software should do

 Job description software should help you title your jobs correctly, incorporate critical content and use inclusive language.
-It should help you list requirements clearly, estimate salaries, measure talent pipeline performance, and work collaboratively.
+It should help you list requirements clearly, measure talent pipeline performance, and work collaboratively.

 Are job descriptions marketing documents?
 Yes.
-And job description software should help you when writing job posts.
+And job description software should help you when writing them.
 So they’re easy to find, clear, and welcoming to a large and diverse candidate pool.
 For better recruiting on every job.